vertica/VerticaPy/docs/source/contribution_guidelines_code_auto_doc_example.rst

     Examples
     --------

 Below the heading, we have multiple ways to show our result.
 The simplest way is to just make code block and type in input and output.
-Autoamtically, python syntax will be highlighted using the code below:
+Automatically, python syntax will be highlighted using the code below:

 .. code-block::